094459/newsletter-oss-projects/README.md

 **serverless-rss-filtered-feed-gen**

 [serverless-rss-filtered-feed-gen](https://aws-oss.beachgeek.co.uk/3dz) This is a configurable serverless solution that generates filtered rss feeds and makes them public accessible.
 Defined RSS sources are read at a given interval and new filtered feeds are generated and stored.
 The architecture uses a minimum number of AWS services to keep it easy to maintain and cost-effective. (#178)

+**youtube-video-summarizer-with-bedrock**

+[youtube-video-summarizer-with-bedrock](https://aws-oss.beachgeek.co.uk/3j7) is a example project from Zied Ben Tahar that uses large language models to create a YouTube video summariser, allowing you to sift through You Tube videos and get an high level summary of them, allowing you to make better decisions as to whether you want to spend more time watching the video.
+Zied has also put together a supporting blog post, [AI powered video summariser with Amazon Bedrock](https://aws-oss.beachgeek.co.uk/3j8) that provides everything you need to get this project up and running for yourself. (#183)

 # Industry use cases